- Rent Control / Increase Limitations. Rhode Island state landlords can raise rent if there’s appropriate notice provided.

 Laws Regarding Late Fees

-If rent remains unpaid for 30 days after the tenant has been made aware of the return of the rental payment and received a notice demanding payment, the landlord may charge the tenant up to a $25 collection fee.
-The landlord may also request up to three times the amount of the check for an amount between $200 and $1000 (Rhode Island Statute 6-42/6-42-3).
+If rent remains unpaid for 30 days after the tenant has been made aware of the return of the rental payment and receives a notice demanding payment, the landlord may charge the tenant up to a $25 collection fee.
+The landlord may also request up to three times the amount of the check.
+(Rhode Island Statute 6-42/6-42-3)

 Cities in the State With Rent Control